 National Nursery Industry Biosecurity Program (NY15004)

 This project ran from 2016 to 2020 and ensured production nurseries in Australia were prepared for incursions of exotic plant pests.
-The investment also carried out broader biosecurity-related activities for the nursery industry, including meeting industry obligations under the Emergency Plant Pest Response Deed (EPPRD), and maintains the industry’s minor use permit program as needed.
+The investment also carried out broader biosecurity-related activities for the nursery industry, including meeting industry obligations under the Emergency Plant Pest Response Deed (EPPRD), and maintaining the industry’s minor use permit program as needed.
 Some key outcomes from the project were:

 Learn more about BioSecure HACCP and how you can become certified on the Nursery Production FMS website here.
 The website also hosts relevant biosecurity resources in its technical resource hub, while online training associated with the program is available via the industry’s eLearning Portal.